In this article, we will describe 10 in depth facts about CKD. It is primarily for health professionals

 Unknown: Commonest ’cause’ of CKD (responsible for 30% of cases).
 Often associated with small kidneys.

-Polycystic Kidney Disease (PCKD): A genetic disorder causing cyst formation in the kidneys, leading to progressive kidney damage.
+Polycystic kidney disease (PCKD): A genetic disorder causing cyst formation in the kidneys, leading to progressive kidney damage (in 50% of cases).

-Renovascular Disease (RVD): Bilateral renal artery stenosis (RAS; or unilateral in someone with a single kidney) is a commoin cause in older people, especially smokers.
+Renovascular disease (RVD): Bilateral renal artery stenosis (RAS; or unilateral in someone with a single kidney) is a common cause in older people, especially smokers.

 5. Symptoms